All-Natural Homemade Shampoo: Healthier for Your Hair and Budget

 First, you may be appalled at the unpronounceable ingredients in your current hair products.
 The FDA doesn’t regulate companies making personal care products, so who knows what you are putting on your hair?

 The harsh chemicals in most store-bought products go directly down your drain and into the water supply.
-Anyone care for a little shampoo in your freshly made lemonade?
+Also, shampoo residues can wreak havoc on your pipes, not to mention the buildup that can require a professional plumber to clear.

 The most compelling reason to try homemade shampoo is cost.
 Making your own products takes just a fraction of the cost of constantly buying shampoo, especially with the climbing costs of everything these days.

 Okay, I’ve convinced you to try it.
-Here are two basic recipes to try.
+Here are two simple recipes to try.
 They are safe for all hair types, but you may have to adjust the amounts slightly for better individual results.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.

-Twice each week you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.
+Twice each week, you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.

 We respect your privacy.
 Unsubscribe at any time.